noorshah/justeat-webdriverio-cucumberjs-typescript/Answers to technical questions.md

     circles.

     The other example is when I had to convert a legacy test automation framework written in Java to Ruby for payments systems of an web app.
-Now because I had come from C# , Ruby and Java background understanding the code wasnt tricky.
-    However there was alo of   duplication in terms of business cases for which again I spent a considerable time with the developer who had developed the previous version of the payment system and who were revampng it now too.
-So that I could understand the crux of the business cases well
+Now because I had come from C# , Ruby and Java background understanding the code wasnt tricky.However there was alot of   duplication in terms of business cases for which again I spent a considerable time with the developer who had developed the previous version of the payment system and who were revampng it now too.
+So that I could understand the crux of the business cases well.

 **How would you improve the customer experience of the Just Eat website?**

     I think that the open retaurants page which you land on upon search a postcode could do with some improvisation.
     Primarily from a data perspective.
 Some restaurants are filtered even though they dont have no cuisine info.
     I understand that the front end web app maybe data agnostic and may be dependent on the api thats its consuming possibly third party.
 Still its a conversation that the stakeholders and devs need to have to give better info.
     Same goes for rating of restaurants.
 Some restaurants ahve no rating at all this I find a bit misleading.
 Lastly when you search for a dish in the typeahead on open restaurants page.
 The results again dont always match.